Environmental Stewardship

 Keppel’s carbon reduction strategy is overseen by the Board Sustainability and Safety Committee and driven by the Management Executive Committee, which is chaired by the CEO of Keppel Ltd.

-Keppel aims to halve its Scope 1 and 2 carbon emissions by 2030 compared to 2020 levels, and reduce its Scope 1 and 2 emissions by 100% to achieve net zero by 2050.
-We plan to achieve this through refocusing Keppel’s portfolio on sustainability solutions, pivoting away from more carbon intensive businesses, implementing energy efficiency measures, increasing the use of renewable energy, including through purchasing Renewable Energy Certificates, as well as purchasing carbon credits to offset any residual unavoidable emissions, where necessary.
+Keppel aims to halve its Scope 1 and 2 carbon emissions by 2030 compared to 2020 levels, and achieve net zero Scope 1 and 2 emissions by 2050.
+We plan to achieve this by focusing Keppel’s portfolio on sustainability solutions, pivoting away from more carbon intensive businesses, implementing energy efficiency measures, increasing the use of renewable energy, including through purchasing Renewable Energy Certificates, as well as purchasing carbon credits to offset any residual emissions, where necessary.
 The target is in line with the Paris Agreement’s goal to limit global temperature increase to 1.5°C above pre-industrial levels.

-Keppel tracks and reports on all relevant categories of Scope 3 emissions.
-We are also working with our value chain and portfolio of investments to improve energy efficiency and reduce emissions wherever possible.
-Keppel’s operating divisions have set Scope 3 reduction targets where possible, in line with their respective sectoral contexts and unique capabilities.
+Keppel tracks all relevant categories of Scope 3 emissions.
+We are also working with our value chain and portfolio of investments to enhance energy efficiency and reduce their emissions where possible.
+Keppel’s operating divisions have set emissions reduction targets where possible, in line with their respective sectoral contexts and unique capabilities.

 Improving Energy Efficiency